Engagement Ring Shopping? Here's Everything You Need to Know

 Step 3: Decide on the diamond shape and type.

-Unlike simulants, lab-created diamonds, do duplicate the chemical properties of natural diamonds.
-According to Business Insider, lab-created diamonds offer various advantages over mined diamonds, including peace of mind, a lower price, and durability.
+Unlike simulants, lab grown diamonds, duplicate the chemical properties of natural diamonds.
+According to Business Insider, lab grown diamonds offer various advantages over mined diamonds, including peace of mind, a lower price, and durability.
 However, it's important to keep in mind that your engagement ring should represent your unconditional love and commitment to your future wife.
-So, before purchasing your dream diamond, decide whether natural diamonds or man-made lab-created diamonds are right for your future fiancé.
+So, before purchasing your dream diamond, decide whether natural diamonds, lab grown diamonds or man-made diamond simulants are right for your future fiancé.

-If you're concerned about the look of your stone, another important thing to consider is that man-made lab-created diamonds resemble the same optical characteristics as natural diamonds to the naked eye and can be shaped into all of the same cuts and shapes.
-In addition, every lab-created gemstone purchase from Agape Diamonds comes with a third-party Certificate of Authenticity from GIA.
+If you're concerned about the look of your stone, another important thing to consider is that simulated diamonds resemble the same optical characteristics as natural diamonds to the naked eye and can be shaped into all of the same cuts and shapes.
+In addition, every simulated diamond purchase from Agape Diamonds comes with a Certificate of Authenticity.

-In most diamond experts' opinions, a lab diamond is a superior alternative to earth-mined diamonds.
+In most diamond experts' opinions, a man made simulated diamond is a superior alternative to earth-mined diamonds.
 With the same clarity, cut, color, and carat size, you can purchase fine jewelry from Agape Diamonds for a fraction of the price.
-As a wholesale online retailer, Agape Diamonds makes it possible for you to buy a beautiful ring at lower prices than other major jewelry stores in the diamond industry, retailers such as James Allen and Blue Nile.
+As a wholesale online retailer, Agape Diamonds makes it possible for you to buy a beautiful ring at lower prices than other major jewelry stores in the diamond industry.

 Step 4: Choose the ring size.